How to Understand Rabbit Body Language

 There are subtle signs that can be observed to indicate how your rabbit is feeling and whether your pet is displaying happy or unhappy rabbit body language, including being scared, stressed, aggressive or sick.

-It's important as a rabbit owner to know how to read your pet rabbit's body language to provide optimal care and spot early warning signs of stress or illness.
+As a rabbit owner, it's important to know how to read your pet rabbit's body language to provide optimal care and spot early warning signs of stress or illness.

 How Can You Tell If a Rabbit is Happy?

-A relaxed stance indicates happy rabbit body language, sometimes lying stretched out on their sides.
-You may even see your rabbit flop.
+A relaxed stance indicates happy rabbit body language, often with the rabbits lying stretched out on their sides.
+You may even notice your rabbits flop.
 Your rabbit's eyes may half close, and they appear at ease.

-Relaxed rabbit body language is often accompanied by nose twitching and sometimes excited hops into the air, twisting their hind legs mid-air, also known as binkies.
+Relaxed rabbit body language is often accompanied by nose twitching and, sometimes, excited hops and twisting in the air, also known as binkies.

-Happy rabbits will show curiosity and a willingness to explore their environment.
+Happy rabbits will feel safe in their environment.
+They show this curiosity and a willingness to explore their space.
 They'll happily eat hay and grass and be at ease.

 Unhappy, Scared Or Stressed Rabbit Body Language

-Stress is a common issue in pet rabbits, and it's important to be vigilant for stressed rabbit body language.
+Stress is a common issue in pet rabbits, and it's important to be vigilant for signs of stress in their body language.

 When in a state of heightened stress, rabbits may vocalise.
 This can include grunting, squeaking and, in extreme fear or pain, even screaming.
 Vocalisation indicates a very high level of stress.